Matt Taberner: AFL career

+Early career

 Taberner made his AFL debut in Round 13, 2013 against North Melbourne at Patersons Stadium.
 He struggled to hold his place in the side, playing only four games in 2013 and six in 2014, before an impressive performance against Brisbane Lions in Round 22 earned him a nomination for the 2014 AFL Rising Star.
 Playing as Fremantle's only tall forward due to captain Matthew Pavlich's late withdrawal due to injury, Taberner collected 24 disposals, took 10 marks and kicked a goal as Fremantle thrashed Brisbane by 58 points.

 Taberner was out of contract at the end of the 2017 season, and due to poor form wasn't selected by Fremantle early in the season.
 In the second half of the season he lifted his output for WAFL side Peel Thunder, forcing his way into the senior side for the final three matches.
 He played only eight games for Fremantle and kicked 11 goals in the 2017 season.
 At the end of 2017, after putting contract talks on hold, he eventually signed a two-year contract extension, keeping him at the club until the end of 2019.
 One of his standout performances came against Essendon at Domain Stadium in round 7.
 He finished the game with 4 goals, 9 marks and 18 disposals.
 The dockers beat Essendon in that game by 37 points.
 Starting off the 2018 season in strong form, he fractured a metatarsal bone in his left foot in the Round 5 clash with the Western Bulldogs.
 He later returned, after 15 weeks recovering from his injury, in time for the Round 20 Western Derby against West Coast.
 He finished the season having played 9 games, and kicking 10 goals.

 Taberner started 2019 in brilliant fashion, with his strong marking ability displayed regularly.
 His standout game came against GWS in Round 5, where he kicked 3.3, amassed 21 disposals, took 13 marks, and was arguably Fremantle's best player on the day.
 Unfortunately, his 2019 season came to an abrupt end as a result of a stress fracture in his left foot, after the Round 9 clash with Essendon.
 He finished the season having kicked 13.10, and amassing 24 contested marks (avg. of 2.7 per game) from his 9 games.